 In a non-registered investment account, projections must take account of income taxes.
 For significant sums, it might be appropriate to divide the return into two categories: dividends and capital gains.
-Historically, from 25% to 50% of overall equity returns has been made up of dividends.
-It therefore seems reasonable to assume that 33% of the overall equity return will be made up of dividends and that the rest will be capital gains.9 vi.
-Equity risk premiums
+Historically, from 25% to 50% of overall equity returns have been made up of dividends.
+It therefore seems reasonable to assume that 33% of the overall equity return will be made up of dividends and that the rest will be capital gains.